 At first, a contract note may appear as a complex document; however, it’s relatively simple to interpret.
 Let us help you break it down.

-Here’s an example of how a typical contract note looks like:
+Here’s an example of how a typical contract note in stock market looks like:

 Order No.: For each successfully executed order, a unique order number is assigned by the exchange.
 This number will be different for each of the orders you execute on the platform.